 Stay in touch with your OB/GYN

 You may also be worried about your upcoming prenatal appointments and classes.
-To help minimize the spread of COVID-19 and keep you safe, many clinics and hospitals are employing alternative schedules and offering telehealth or online services.
+To help minimize the spread of COVID-19 and keep you safe, many clinics and hospitals are employing alternative schedules and offering telehealth or virtual care services.